 Remember that one teacher you had that would ask a question but not give you the answer?
 Something like, “Why is your reflection in a mirror backwards left to right but not up and down?”
 And then you and your friends would be thinking about it all day until you came up with theories and eventually (hopefully) the answer.
-How much more effective was that, than the teacher who just read everything out of a book?
+How much more effective was that than the teacher who just read everything out of a book?
 Chances are you still remember those questions you spent all day pondering, even today.
 Why did I bring that up?
 I’ll explain in a minute.

 The topic of “Scripture” can sometimes be a little dry and dull, but I think it’s really important to look at because I believe that, more than any other reason, misunderstanding What is Scripture leads to a blind acceptance of whatever we’re taught.
 I say this because I’m guilty of it in my own life.
 I was taught that my Bible was the entire, infallible Word of God.
-It’s an “all or nothing” proposition; either accept every single word, or reject every single word.
+It’s an “all or nothing” proposition; either accept every single word or reject every single word.
 But why do we think this?

-I don’t want to get into some of the deep details of scripture and Bible history, like evaluating different translations or how we know if any of it is accurate.
-There are tons of articles that answer all of those questions; and I am very confident that what we hold today has been carefully handed down through the generations, and is extremely accurate and authentic.
+I don’t want to get into some of the deep details of Scripture and Bible history, like evaluating different translations or how we know if any of it is accurate.
+There are tons of articles that answer all of those questions; and I am very confident that what we hold today has been carefully handed down through the generations and is extremely accurate and authentic.
 But whether every single word is divinely inspired is a completely different question, and that is what I’d like to talk about here.

-I think the first place to start is asking, what is The Holy Bible as we know it today?
+I think the first place to start is asking, what is the Holy Bible as we know it today?

 I can’t reiterate the point above enough.
 One of the most important things we need to do is get rid of the notion that the books in the New Testament are “Scripture”.
 Don’t misunderstand me, I’m not saying that we need to throw away the New Testament!
 I believe the New Testament is very important to understanding Jesus and our salvation.
 I’m simply saying we need to change our wording to be more correct.
 Jesus never told us that the New Testament is Scripture.
 God never told anyone that the New Testament is Scripture.
 And none of the Apostles would have ever considered their own writings to be Scripture.